Adele has been a youth services librarian in public libraries for 20 years.

 Interest Level 3rd-6th Grade; AR Reading Level 2.4

-This graphic novel is following a popular trend in which authors write semi-autobiographical novels using comic book conventions.
+Sunny Side Up is following a popular trend in which authors write semi-autobiographical novels using comic book conventions.
 Raina Telgemeier kicked off the trend with her book Smile an account of a girl dealing with orthodontia after she severely injured her front teeth.
 This one features a girl named Sunny who is sent to stay with her grandfather while her parents deal with her older brother's substance abuse problem.
 Through a few flashbacks, we see Sunny confused about her brother's behavior, but the book doesn't dwell on him at length.
 It's mostly about the challenges of staying with a grandparent and meeting new friends in a different town.

 For the hook for this book, put a few items in a bag that could be associated with Florida: a small beach ball, an orange, swim goggles, any type of Disney memorabilia (mouse ears, or even a printout of Mickey Mouse if you don't have anything else.)